Frequently Asked Questions

 A dental assistant is NOT licensed and has a more limited scope of practice (the list of things they can do), which means they will be earning less.
 A dental assistant is also not required to earn continuing education, though we encourage all unlicensed dental assistants to take continuing education to stay informed of the current laws, regulations and best practices.

 An RDA has a broader scope of practice, but must pass a Combined Written Exam to earn the license after qualifying.
+The Exam Plan can be found here.

 An RDAEF is earned through additional education/testing and have additional duties they are allowed to perform on the patient.

-Here is a link to the exam registration page.
 Information about qualifying for these exams can be found on the Dental Board website.

 The CDA is a national certification provided by the Dental Assisting National Board (DANB) and is recognized in some states.
 For more information, see the DANB website.